castai/gpu-metrics-exporter/README.md

 # GPU Metrics Exporter

+> [!WARNING]
+> This repository is deprecated.
+The implementation has been moved to kvisor.

 A tool to collect GPU metrics [from DCGM Exporter](https://github.com/NVIDIA/dcgm-exporter) instasnces, and forward them to cast.ai.

 ## How it works